zhangxiangxiao/xjax/README.md

 # XJAX
 A Simple JAX framework for neural networks.
+Everything is done in functional programming.

 ## Short example
 ```python